awsdocs/amazon-appstream2-developer-guide/doc_source/user-pool.md

 1. Choose **Forgot Password?**\.

 1. Type the email address that you used to create the user in the user pool, and choose **Next**\.

+   Your email address is case\-sensitive\.
+During login, if your email address doesn't use the same capitalization as the email address specified when your user pool account was created, a "user does not exist" error message displays\.

 1. Check your email for the password reset request message\.
 If you are having difficulty finding the email, check your spam email folder\.
 Type the verification code from the email in **Verification Code**\.
 **Note**